Before we dig into the mechanics of viral communication marketing, let’s recap. In the last chapter, we covered:

 Hotmail – The Legendary Viral Sensation

-It was quick and simple, and just said “Get your free email account at Hotmail.”
-The last word was linked back to the site.
+It was quick and simple: “Get your free email account at Hotmail.”
+And the last word was linked back to the site.

 Reflexively, Bhatia and Smith pushed back.
 To them it initially felt like a spammy move, but as they began to run out of options and money they gave in.
 What happened next was entirely unexpected.